-Thanksgiving 2012 is almost upon us.
-This time of the year, countless numbers of pet articles suggest tips for keeping your pets safe around the holidays, including lists of holiday human foods not to feed your pet.
+Thanksgiving is almost upon us!
+Lately, I’ve been starting to see countless numbers of images and articles that offer tips for keeping pets safe around the holidays.
+This includes lists of holiday human foods that are not safe to feed your pet.
 But did you know, that with a bit of forethought, there are some Thanksgiving foods that are safe to offer your pet in moderation?
-So if you have a hard time not giving in to your pooches begging, here are some healthy treat ideas that will make your dog feel like a part of the family during this years' Thanksgiving feast!
+If you have a hard time not giving in to your pooches’ puppy dog eyes, here are some healthy treat ideas that will make your dog feel like a part of the family during this year’s Thanksgiving feast!

-Plain Mashed Potatoes: Before you add seasonings like salt, butter, or pepper, set aside a small amount of plain mashed potatoes for your dog.
-You can use a few spoon fulls of plain potatoes as a tasty topper to spice up your dog's normal food.
+Before you add seasonings like salt, butter, or pepper, set aside a small amount of plain mashed potatoes for your dog.
+You can use a few spoons full of plain potatoes as a tasty topper to spice up your dog’s normal food.
 Plain, cooked potatoes are safe for dogs and most of them enjoy the flavor.

-Turkey: As long as your pet doesn't have a poultry allergy (Poor Kitsune does!), turkey is actually ok for pets.
-Just remember never to feed dogs cooked bones, and avoid feeding cooked turkey skin as it's high in fat.
-But a small piece of lean (white) turkey meat mixed in with your pet's normal food shouldn't cause any problems.
+As long as your pet doesn’t have a poultry allergy, turkey is actually ok for pets.
+Just remember never to feed dogs cooked bones, and avoid feeding cooked turkey skin, as it’s high in fat.
+But a small piece of lean (white) turkey meat mixed in with your pet’s normal food shouldn’t cause any problems for most pups.

 If you are unsure about whether a certain food is safe for your pet or not, it’s always best to err on the side of caution and either opt to feed only foods that you already know are safe, or call your vet and ask about any unknown foods.

-Alternatively, if you'd like to make a special treat for your pup this Thanksgiving but would rather not give him/her human Thanksgiving foods, you can consider cooking your pup his own extra special homemade treats!
-Check out my cookbook, Cooking with Canines, for homemade treat recipe ideas.
-Any of the 30 recipes in my book would make a great Thanksgiving treat for your furry friend, or use tips from the book to create your own unique recipes!
+Alternatively, if you’d like to make a special treat for your pup this Thanksgiving, but would rather not give him/her human Thanksgiving foods, you can consider cooking your pup his own extra special homemade treats!

 I’d like to wish all my readers a very happy, fun, and safe Thanksgiving!